TatianaIvanovaW/ttr_app/README.md

 ## Ticket To ride Score Calculator
 # IOS App

 An app for counting score when playing Ticket To Ride board game.
-Build with Typescript, React and Ionic.
-Available in App Store
+Build with Typescript, React and Ionic. (used to be) Available in App Store

 Based on [this app](https://github.com/TatianaIvanovaW/TicketToRide)